Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 ## Code and Data Release

-The code and data involved in our study are provided in [this github repository](https://github.com/Android-Emulation-Testing/code-and-data).
+The code and data involved in our study are provided in [this github repository](https://github.com/Android-Emulation-Testing/Code-and-Data-Release).
 They are organized as follows.

 ```
-Code and Data
+Code-and-Data-Release
 |---- Enhancements
       |---- Background Management Strategy Adaptation
       |---- Dynamic Binary Patching